anoopkcn/wyckoff/README.md

 ## Data Source

-This package is based on crystallographic data from the International Tables for Crystallography.
+This package is based on crystallographic data from [bilbao crystallographic server](https://www.cryst.ehu.es/).
-The original implementation is derived from the [doped](https://github.com/SMTG-Bham/doped/tree/main) project:
+The inspiration for this package was drawn from the [doped](https://github.com/SMTG-Bham/doped/tree/main) project:
-S. R. Kavanagh et al. doped: Python toolkit for robust and repeatable charged defect supercell calculations.
-Journal of Open Source Software 9 (96), 6433, 2024.
+`S. R. Kavanagh et al. doped: Python toolkit for robust and repeatable charged defect supercell calculations.
+Journal of Open Source Software 9 (96), 6433, 2024.`
+Where they implemented a similar approach for handling wyckoff positions but they have custom data format.

 ## License